-- In Myanmar, under a high emissions scenario, mean annual temperature is projected to rise by about 4.6°C on average from 1990 to 2100.
-If global emissions decrease rapidly, the temperature rise is limited to about 1.4°C (page 2). - In Myanmar, under a high emissions scenario, and without large investments in adaptation, an annual average of 18 million people are projected to be affected by flooding due to sea level rise between 2070 and 2100.
-If global emissions decrease rapidly and there is a major scale up in protection the annual affected population could be limited to about 21,000 people (page 3).
+- In Sri Lanka, under a high emissions scenario, mean annual temperature is projected to rise by about 3.7°C on average from 1990 to 2100.
+If global emissions decrease rapidly, the temperature rise is limited to about 1.1°C (page 2). - In Sri Lanka, under a high emissions scenario, and without large investments in adaptation, an annual average of about 65,600 people are projected to be affected by flooding due to sea level rise between 2070 and 2100.
+If global emissions decrease rapidly and there is a major scale up in protection the annual affected population could be limited to less than 100 people (page 3).

-- The risk of vector-borne diseases, such as malaria and dengue fever, are expected to increase towards 2050; a reduction in global emissions could help reduce these risks in the future (page 3). - In Myanmar, under a high emissions scenario heat-related deaths in the elderly (65+ years) are projected to increase to about 38 deaths per 100,000 by 2080 compared to the estimated baseline of under 6 deaths per 100,000 annually between 1961 and 1990.
-A rapid reduction in global emissions could limit heat-related deaths in the elderly to about 12 deaths per 100,000 in 2080 (page 4).
+- The risk of vector-borne diseases such as malaria and dengue fever in Sri Lanka will increase towards 2070 under both high and low emissions scenarios [page 3]. - In Sri Lanka, under a high emissions scenario heat-related deaths in the elderly (65+ years) are projected to increase to about 22 deaths per 100,000 by 2080 compared to the estimated baseline of under 1 death per 100,000 annually between 1961 and 1990 (page 4).